 When my son was an infant he refused to eat (he still does sometimes.)
-He was also jaundiced.
-Before we were able to leave the hospital he had to eat, which meant the lactation consultant brought him a bottle…and queue the nipple confusion.
+He was jaundiced.
+Before we were able to leave the hospital he had to eat, which meant the lactation consultant brought him a bottle…and cue the nipple confusion.

 Bottle-feeding is easier for infants.
 They don’t have to work so hard to get the milk they want.
 From that moment, he did not want to breastfeed.